bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/tree/README.md

 loop through the tree and check if max is less than the value, go to check the second value and so on. until it reaches the max number, asing it to the max variable and return it.

+breadth_first_traversal:
+create a method breadth first traversal declare a new variable and an empty array. while there are values in the queue, take the first one and push it to the new array

 Binary Search Tree
 add:
   declare a node and asign the root to it